This post may contain affiliate links. Please read our disclosure policy.

 • Tightly wrap each sub in aluminum foil then place directly on the oven rack for 15 minutes.

-• After 15 minutes, remove from oven and your cheesesteak sandwich is ready for you to unwrap (carefully, it'll be hot) and enjoy!
+• After 15 minutes, remove from oven and your cheesesteak sandwich is ready for you to unwrap (carefully) and enjoy!

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition information can vary for a variety of reasons.
 For the most precise nutritional data use your preferred nutrition calculator based on the actual ingredients you used in the recipe.